 - The named fund continues to grow, ensuring future scholarship support.
 Contributions can be made to the principal or to increase the amount available for the scholarship at any time.

 As you can see, the advantages of an endowed fund are many.
 A student receives financial support; the University is able to use the scholarship to recruit and retain top students; steady revenue allows Northwest to plan for future needs; and the donor has created a living legacy.

 The example above is just one of the many ways endowment gifts can have an impact.
-In addition to scholarships, donors can endow faculty chairs or professorships or support academic programs in the Melvin D. and Valorie G. Booth College of Business and Professional Studies, College of Arts and Sciences, College of Education and Human Services or Athletics.
+In addition to scholarships, donors can endow faculty chairs or professorships or support academic programs in the Melvin D. & Valorie G. Booth School of Business, School of Agricultural Sciences, School of Communications and Mass Media, School of Computer Science and Information Systems, School of Education, School of Health Sciences and Wellness, College of Arts and Sciences or Athletics.